Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/02-ApplicationSubmit.md

   job configuration in separate files and reuse some common configuration sections.
 * `-d` - *Optional*.
 Datetime for which the Data Quality job is being run.
 Date string must conform to format specified in `referenceDateFormat` parameter of the application settings.
-If date is not provided on startup, then it will be set to application start date.
+If date is not provided on startup, then it will be set to application start date. *This parameter is ignored when running streaming application*.
 * `-l` - *Optional*.
 Flag indicating that application should be run in local mode.
 * `-s` - *Optional*.
 Flag indicating that application will be run using Shared Spark Context.
 In this case application will get existing context instead of creating a new one.
 It is also quite important not to stop it upon job completion.